bellpunyawee/aq-prototype-webapp/README.md

-# Adaptive Quiz App for Introduction to Project Management Course
+# Adaptive Quiz App

 Adaptive Quiz app version 0.1
 - Prototype version
-- Standalone from KU Recommender
-- KLI-based UCB Implementing (can adjust exploration parameters)

-- Requirement Modification for UAT1a (In-progress tasks)
-    - HTML changes for UI
-    - LLM Embedding*
-    - Randomise the order of options feature*
+- Based on 'app' folder
+- All models are on 'app/model' including algorithm for adaptive quiz
+- 'static' and 'template' contain JavaScript and HTML/CSS

 ## Deployment

-Hosting on virtual private server --> https://adaptivequiz-cpfm.app/ Please refer to deployment.md
+Hosting on virtual private server
-- Online Database Integration
-- Import 'online DB' from server
-- Export 'modified DB' to server
-- *Please backup DB once you imported from server, do not push DB to the server!!!

 ## Created Users (student000 to student050)
-Current User
-username: studentxxx
-password: 12345

-Replace 'xxx' = [001, 002, ..., 050]
+Registration system is required for admin

 ## Operation Procedure
 ----